Amey-sd/wasserstoff-AiInternTask/README.md

 # PDF Processing and Summarization Application

-A simple and efficient PDF processing tool that extracts text, generates summaries, extracts keywords using TF-IDF, and stores the data in MongoDB.
-This project uses multi-threading for concurrent PDF processing and limits the number of threads to improve performance.
+This project provides a straightforward yet powerful solution for processing PDFs.
+It includes functionality for downloading PDFs from a JSON list, extracting text, generating summaries, extracting keywords using TF-IDF, and storing this data in MongoDB.
+The application also utilizes threading to optimize PDF processing.

 ## Features

+- **PDF Downloading**: Automatically download PDFs from URLs listed in a JSON file.
-- **Text Extraction**: Uses `pdfminer` to extract text from PDFs.
+- **Text Extraction**: Extracts text from PDFs using `pdfminer`.
-- **Summary Generation**: Summarizes documents to 20% of their original length using Latent Semantic Analysis (LSA).
+- **Summary Generation**: Summarizes documents to 20% of their length with Latent Semantic Analysis (LSA).
-- **Keyword Extraction**: Utilizes TF-IDF vectorization to identify relevant keywords.
+- **Keyword Extraction**: Uses TF-IDF vectorization to find keywords.
-- **MongoDB Storage**: Stores processed data (summary and keywords) for future reference.
+- **MongoDB Storage**: Stores summary and keywords data in MongoDB.
-- **Thread Pool Management**: Limits concurrent threads to 5 for efficient resource handling.
+- **Thread Pool Management**: Limits concurrent threads to 5 for resource efficiency.

 ## Requirements